♫ Listening to: Letting Go by Wild Nothing ♫

 Preheat the oven to 350°.

-Sift the 3 cups organic unbleached flour, ½ tablespoon baking soda, ½ tablespoon baking powder, ¼ teaspoon of salt into a large bowl and whisk by hand.
+Sift the 3 cups (390g) organic unbleached flour, ½ tablespoon (12g) baking soda, ½ tablespoon baking powder, ¼ teaspoon of salt into a large bowl and whisk by hand.

-Pour the cup of milk and vinegar slowly into the banana mixture while the mixer is running.
+Pour the buttermilk (the concotion you made by mixing nondairy milk with apple cider vinegar) slowly into the banana mixture while the mixer is running.

-Drizzle the ⅔ cup oil slowly into the banana and milk mixture.
+Drizzle the ⅔ cup (144g) oil slowly into the banana and milk mixture.

 Add dry ingredients, half at a time, into the wet ingredients, and mix until smooth.

 Bake for ~40 minutes, until when you insert a toothpick into the center of one, it comes out clean.
-I baked mine for 41 minutes.
+When I lived at a house with an older oven, I baked mine for 41 minutes.
+Now that I live in a house with an oven that runs a little hot, I bake it for less time.

-Cool completely by setting cake pans on a cooling rack.
+Cool completely by setting the 8" round cake pans on a cooling rack.
 If you touch the bottom of the cake pan in the center, and it’s still warm at all, the cakes aren’t yet ready to be removed from the pans.

-Remove the cakes from the cake pans and then chill in the fridge, covered, until you’re ready to assemble the cake.
+Remove the vegan banana cakes from the cake pans and then chill in the fridge, covered, until you’re ready to assemble the cake.

 - 3 cans of coconut cream or full-fat coconut milk, chilled overnight